-16.01 Jury Duty - Compensation.
-When an officer is called for and serves on jury duty, that officer shall, during such service period, receive full regular compensation from the Port, less any compensation received from the court for such service (excluding travel, meals or other expenses).
+- 16.01 Jury Duty Compensation.
+When an Officer is called for and serves on jury duty, that Officer shall, during such service period, receive full regular compensation from the Port.
 Port compensation for service on jury duty only applies to absence from regularly scheduled work hours.
-Employees shall forward their jury duty compensation paid by the court to the Port's payroll section upon return from jury duty and receipt of the compensation paid by the court.
-Hours compensated for jury duty service will be paid at the straight time rate.

-16.02 Jury Duty - Hours of Work.
-For the period of jury duty service, the officer shall be assigned to a Monday through Friday workweek on day shift schedule.
-Officers that are released prior to the end of his/her scheduled hours on any day shall call in to work and report if required.
-Upon final release from jury duty, the officer will return to his or her regular schedule in such a way as to permit an uninterrupted continuation of compensation, and the maximum amount of work availability for the Port; provided, that no officer regularly scheduled to work night shift shall be required to work on the night shift immediately following the conclusion of jury duty.
+Hours compensated for jury duty service will be paid at the straight time rate. - 16.02 Jury Duty Hours of Work.
+For the period of jury duty service, the Officer shall be assigned to a Monday through Friday workweek on day shift schedule.
+Officers that are released prior to the end of their scheduled hours on any day shall call in to work and report if required.
+Upon final release from jury duty, the Officer will return to their regular schedule in such a way as to permit an uninterrupted continuation of compensation, and the maximum amount of work availability for the Port; provided, that no Officer regularly scheduled to work night shift shall be required to work on the night shift immediately following the conclusion of jury duty.